Darién Gap: Pan-American Highway

-Many people and different organized groups, including local indigenous populations, environmental organizations, and governments, have expressed their opposition to completing the Darién portion of the Pan-American Highway.
-Reasons for opposition include protecting the rainforest, containing the spread of tropical diseases, protecting the livelihood of indigenous peoples in the area, preventing drug trafficking and its associated violence, and preventing foot-and-mouth disease from entering North America.
-The extension of the highway as far as Yaviza resulted in severe deforestation alongside the highway route within a decade.
+Various environmental organizations, indigenous groups and the United States Department of Agriculture have expressed their opposition to completing the Darién portion of the Pan-American Highway.
+Reasons for opposition include preventing deforestation, protecting indigenous cultures, and preventing foot-and-mouth disease from entering North America.

 Efforts were made for decades to fill this sole gap in the Pan-American Highway.
-Planning began in 1971 with the help of American funding, but was halted in 1974 after multiple environmentalists expressed serious concerns.
+Planning began in 1971 with the help of US funding, but was halted in 1974 after multiple environmentalists expressed serious concerns.
 US support was further blocked by the US Department of Agriculture in 1978, with the intention of preventing the spread of foot-and-mouth disease.
 Another effort to build the road began in 1992, but by 1994, a United Nations agency reported that the road and the subsequent development would cause extensive environmental damage.
 Cited reasons include evidence that the Darién Gap has prevented the spread of diseased cattle into Central and North America, which have not seen foot-and-mouth disease since 1954, and, since at least the 1970s, this has been a substantial factor in preventing a road link through the Darién Gap.
 The Embera-Wounaan and Guna are among five tribes, comprising 8,000 people, who have expressed concern that the road would potentially result in erosion of their cultures by destroying their food sources.

-An alternative to the Darién Gap highway would be a river ferry service between Turbo or Necoclí, Colombia and one of several sites along Panama's Caribbean coast.
+An alternative to the Darién Gap highway would be a river ferry service between Turbo or Necoclí, Colombia, and one of several sites along Panama's Caribbean coast.
 Ferry services such as Crucero Express and Ferry Xpress served to bridge the gap for many years in the past; however, their services were eventually suspended due to being unprofitable.
 As of 2023, nothing has come of this idea.

 In recent decades, several proposals to construct a combination of bridges and tunnels have been studied, as such a construction would enable uninterrupted transport through this region while effectively bypassing environmentally sensitive areas.